chris-new/ECE6123-Project/README.md

 # 3D human parsing via multi-camera 2D analysis and 2D-to-3D reprojection

 ## Group Members
-- Enji Hu (eh3094@nyu.edu)
+- Fengze Zhang (fz2244@nyu.edu)
 - Chen Yang (cy2478@nyu.edu)
-- Fengze Zhang (fz2244@nyu.edu)
+- Enji Hu (eh3094@nyu.edu)
 - Mentor: Yueyu Hu (yh3986@nyu.edu)

 ## Notes
-The Jypyter notebook "Experiment.ipynb" was only used to experiment with the SCHP 2D segmentation model.
+The Jypyter notebook `Experiment.ipynb` was only used to experiment with the SCHP 2D segmentation model.
 It is not a part of our automated pipeline.
 However, the code in this notebook is the same as the code in this repository except minor changes.

 The 3D data we used for testing were provided by our mentor.

-Some experiment results can be found under the "ExperimentResults" folder.
+Some experiment results can be found under the folder `ExperimentResults`.

 ## How to Run Our Code
 ### Environment Setup